janczewskialek/CS_Assignment/solution_.md

-The title of the following papers pivotal to our knowledge:
+# Titles of papers pivotal to our knowledge:

 Dyke, M. C., Teixeira, M. M., &amp; Barker, B. M. (2019).
 Fantastic yeasts and where to find them: The hidden diversity of dimorphic fungal pathogens.